Compare Fixed Rate Cash ISAs

-If you have some savings you know you won’t need for a while, a fixed-rate ISA could be a reliable way to earn interest on them.
+If you have some savings you know you won’t need access to for a while, looking for the best fixed-rate ISA could be a reliable way to earn interest on them.
 We take a look at how fixed-rate ISAs work and what the tax benefits really mean.

 What is a fixed-rate ISA?